russhughes/st7789_mpy/README.md

   one was specified during the display initialization.
 Since the driver does not contain a frame buffer, transparency is not supported.
 Providing a `True` value for the `mask` parameter will prevent pixels with a zero alpha channel value from being displayed.
 Drawing masked PNG's is slower than non-masked as each visible line segment is drawn separately.
+For an example of using a mask, see the alien.py program in the examples/png folder.

 - `polygon_center(polygon)`